VisitInteractive Brokers

 Can I transfer my portfolio to Interactive Brokers?

 Yes.
-IBKR supports ACATS transfers (free) for US broker-to-broker transfers, as well as international position transfers.
-The process can take 1-2 weeks depending on the sending broker.
-IBKR does not charge for inbound transfers.
+IBKR supports ACATS transfers for US broker-to-broker transfers, as well as international position transfers.
+The process can take one to two weeks depending on the sending broker.
+IBKR does not charge for inbound transfers, but the sending broker may charge its own fee.

 Does Interactive Brokers offer fractional shares?